manosbatsis/scrudbeans-template-java/README.md

 # ScrudBeans Project Template [![Build Status](https://travis-ci.org/manosbatsis/scrudbeans-template.svg?branch=master)](https://travis-ci.org/manosbatsis/scrudbeans-template)

-Sample project template for a [ScrudBeans](https://github.com/manosbatsis/scrudbeans) project, demonstrating how ScrudBeans generates component classes like repositories, services and controllers, as well as how you can selectively use your own when desired.
+Sample project template for a [ScrudBeans](https://github.com/manosbatsis/scrudbeans) project.
+Demonstrates ScrudBeans generated component classes like repositories, services and controllers, as well as custom/explicit components.
+Both Maven and Gradle are supported.

 The following sections will guide you in building and testing the project.